Allo-lala/Crypto-Wallet/README.md

 # Crypto-Wallet
-this is my code for a button thats uses crypto wallet to git in to accounts
+This is my code for a button thats uses crypto wallet to log in to any account